MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/what-is-information-protection.md

 - [THR2003 - Data discovery, Usage reporting and analytics for all your data with Microsoft Information Protection](https://myignite.techcommunity.microsoft.com/sessions/64301)

-For a rollup of announcements, see the blog post [Announcing availability of information protection capabilities to help protect your sensitive data](https://techcommunity.microsoft.com/t5/Enterprise-Mobility-Security/Announcing-availability-of-information-protection-capabilities/ba-p/261967).
+For a rollup of announcements that were made at this Ignite, see the blog post [Announcing availability of information protection capabilities to help protect your sensitive data](https://techcommunity.microsoft.com/t5/Enterprise-Mobility-Security/Announcing-availability-of-information-protection-capabilities/ba-p/261967).

 ## Next steps